Aflynn987/Information-hub/README.md

 # Information-hub
-Django based news crration platform
+Django based news curration platform

 ### Installation
 To run the application locally, you will first need to run the following comamnds to install a virtual environment to load the requirements